Azizaalyassini/Amazon/README.md

 **- utils**
 ----------------------------------
-	- **ActionHelper** -->  in this class we create all the commonly used method that we need **- AllPagesHander --> ** handling various pages and their elements in web applications.
+	- **ActionHelper** -->  In this class we create all the commonly used methods that we need **- AllPagesHander --> ** handling various pages and their elements in web applications.
 It acts as a factory for creating page objects for different pages of the web application.
 	**-File --> ** just to declare file type if needed **- StateHelper --> **utility class designed to help manage and store state information during the execution of test steps in a test automation framework.
 It provides methods for setting, getting, clearing, and determining the size of a state map